jxxcarlson/scripta-compiler/mkdocs/docs-scripta-compiler/differential-parser.md

 ## Differ

 We use an extremely primitive strategy.
-Let u and v be two lists of things of type `q`.
+Let u and v be two lists of things of type `p`.
 Write them as u = axb, v = ayb, where a is the greatest common prefix and b is the greatest common suffix.
 Return DiffRecord a b x y.
 This operation is carried